Correlations in the continuous multispecies TASEP on a ring

 \section{Introduction}

-Multispecies exclusion processes and their combinatorial properties have been an intense topic of investigation in recent times~\cite{Intro_AAV, Intro_angel, uchiyama2005correlation, arita2009spectrum}.
-One property which is of great interest is the correlations of adjacent particles in the stationary distribution of the process~\cite{Intro_AALP_Phase,aaslinusson,ayyerlinusson}.
+Multispecies exclusion processes and their combinatorial properties have been a popular topic of investigation in recent times~\cite{Intro_AAV, Intro_angel, uchiyama2005correlation, arita2009spectrum}.
+One property which is of great interest is the correlation of two or more particles in the stationary distribution of the process~\cite{Intro_AALP_Phase,aaslinusson,ayyerlinusson}.
 The aim of this paper is to prove a conjecture of Aas and Linusson~\cite{aaslinusson} on correlations of two adjacent points in a multispecies totally asymmetric exclusion process (TASEP) on a continuous ring.
-The definitions will be given in Section 2.

-In recent years, a lot of attention has been given to various properties of the multispecies TASEP.
-Connections with TASEPs to different objects like affine Weyl groups~\cite{Intro_Lam, Intro_AALP_Weyl}, Macdonald polynomials~\cite{Intro_CMW_Macdonald}, Schubert polynomials~\cite{Intro_Kim_Williams} and multiline queues~\cite{ferrarimartin} have been explored extensively.
+A lot of attention has been given to various properties of the multispecies TASEP in recent years.
+Connections between TASEPs and various mathematical structures, including affine Weyl groups~\cite{Intro_Lam, Intro_AALP_Weyl}, Macdonald polynomials~\cite{Intro_CMW_Macdonald}, Schubert polynomials~\cite{Intro_Kim_Williams}, and multiline queues~\cite{ferrarimartin} have been explored extensively.
 Multispecies TASEP on a ring has been studied in \cite{Intro_AL_inhomo, Intro_Aas_Jonas, Intro_Cantini}.
-Ayyer and Linusson~\cite{ayyerlinusson} studied multispecies TASEP on a ring where they proved conjectures by Lam~\cite{Intro_Lam} on random reduced words in an affine Weyl group and gave results on two-point and three-point correlations.
+Ayyer and Linusson~\cite{ayyerlinusson} studied multispecies TASEP on a ring, where they proved conjectures by Lam~\cite{Intro_Lam} on random reduced words in an affine Weyl group and gave results on two-point and three-point correlations.

 One of the first instances where the continuous multispecies TASEP on a ring was mentioned is by Aas and Linusson~\cite{aaslinusson}.
-They studied a distribution of labelled particles on a continuous ring which arises as a certain infinite limit of the stationary distribution of multispecies TASEP on a ring.
+They studied a distribution that should be a certain infinite limit of the stationary distribution of multispecies TASEP on a ring.
 They also conjectured~\cite[Conjecture 4.2]{aaslinusson} a formula for correlations $c_{i,j}$ which is given by the probability that the two particles, labelled $i$ and $j$ are next to each other with $i$ on the left of $j$ in the limit distribution.
 We prove this conjecture first for the case $i>j$ (Theorem~\ref{thm:i>j}) in Section~\ref{sec:i>j} and then for the case $i<j$ (Theorem~\ref{thm:i<j}) in Section~\ref{sec:i<j}.
-The technique we use is similar to and inspired by the work of Ayyer and Linusson~\cite{ayyerlinusson} where they study correlations in multispecies TASEP on a ring with a finite number of sites.
+The technique we use is similar to and inspired by the work of Ayyer and Linusson~\cite{ayyerlinusson}, where they study correlations in multispecies TASEP on a ring with a finite number of sites.